-This Black Bean and Sausage Soup is thick, satisfying, creamy, and filling, with hickory and citrus notes, it will quickly become a family favorite.
+Black Bean and Sausage Soup is thick, satisfying, creamy, and filling, with hickory and citrus notes, it will quickly become a family favorite.
 Loaded with good-for-you black beans, veggies, broth and if desired, diced kielbasa sausage.
-Fully customizable with all sorts of delicious garnishes, this hearty soup is filling enough for dinner, light enough for lunch, yummy enough for all!
+Omit the sausage and swap out the chicken broth and you have a delicious, filling vegetarian meal!

 EASY BLACK BEAN & SAUSAGE SOUP